 - February 2015 in Ramona, California – A man suffered facial burns and lacerations on his face after a vape exploded.

 - June 2013 in Sherman, Texas – A man charged his e-cigarette for 2 hours, causing it to explode.
-He suffered 2nd and 3rd degree burns on his hand and smoke inhalation.
+He suffered 2nd and 3rd-degree burns on his hand and smoke inhalation.

 - March 2013 in Corona, California – Jennifer Ries and her husband were on their way to the airport when the e-cigarette charger shot out hot metal, igniting her dress.
-Even though her husband put out the flames, she suffered second-degree burns on her buttocks, thighs and hand.
+Even though her husband put out the flames, she suffered second-degree burns on her buttocks, thighs, and hand.
 Following a six-day trial, the jury awarded her $1.9 million in a lawsuit against VapCigs, the distributor of the e-cigarette and charger.

 - November 2011 in Greely, Colorado – After an e-cigarette exploded in his face, a man had to be hospitalized for 8 days.

-This string of explosive and flammable incidents led the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration to ban passengers and crewmembers from carrying battery-powered portable electronic smoking devices (e.g. e-cigarettes, e-cigs, e-cigars, e-pipes, personal vaporizers, electronic nicotine delivery systems) aboard aircrafts.
+This string of explosive and flammable incidents led the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration to ban passengers and crewmembers from carrying battery-powered portable electronic smoking devices (e.g. e-cigarettes, e-cigs, e-cigars, e-pipes, personal vaporizers, electronic nicotine delivery systems) aboard aircraft.

 Uplift Legal Funding